 Players will also see a countdown letting them know how much time they have left to beat the game, and how many points they’ve racked up so far.

 Plus, we’ve thrown in a consolation prize for players who don’t quite beat the game: you earn points for every exposed square.
-So every player has the chance to feature on the leaderboard.
 If a player empties the board without hitting a single mine, they also get a points bonus.

 Try it yourself with our Day of the Dead Minesweeper game!
 Can you make it on to the leaderboard?